Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Introduction

-Through a formative mixed method study of interviews with five senior OSS developers and a literature review, we identified two dimensions in mentoring: \textit{formal---informal} and \textit{explicit---implicit}.
-While explicit forms of mentoring, both formal and informal, have been investigated, the concept of implicit mentoring---mentoring occurring through everyday OSS activities---although a frequent occurrence, is understudied.
-As a community, we do not have a clear understanding of the extent at which implicit mentoring occurs and under what conditions?
+However, we still do not have a clear understanding of the extent to which implicit mentoring occurs and under what conditions?
 Who provides implicit mentoring?
 Whether it follows the traditional dyadic models of experienced mentors guiding newcomers?
 Whether there are any gender imbalances in who is mentoring or who gets mentored?
-Answers to these questions can help OSS projects better recognize implicit mentors and fix any imbalances that exist.
-Therefore, we ask:
+Answers to these questions can help OSS projects better recognize implicit mentors and address any imbalances.
+Therefore, this journal extension continues the above investigation by exploring the following research questions: